How to Open a Dispensary in Illinois

 All cannabis businesses involved in the supply chain, including cultivators and dispensaries, must obtain a license and are subject to continuous regulatory supervision and enforcement.

-Conditional Adult-Use Retail Dispensary License (CAURD) in Illinois
+Conditional Adult-Use Dispensary License

 The application process is similar to the standard adult-use dispensary license, and if approved, the holder can operate for 180 days while completing the final requirements.
 The conditional license will expire unless those requirements are met within the period.

-Other License Types for Cannabis in Illinois
+Other Cannabis Business License Types in Illinois

 In addition to dispensary licenses, several other types of licenses are available in the legal cannabis industry in Illinois.
 These include: